Developer: Crystal Dynamics

 Crystal Dynamics was a juggernaut on the PS1.
 After Tomb Raider was released they firmly placed their name in every gamer’s household.
 Akuji was released closer to the end of the system’s life cycle, and while critically acclaimed, it didn’t sell well.
 It was a bizarre game about voodoo and was hard to market at the time.

 You play as Akuji who needs to get his wife’s soul back and must travel through the different levels of hell to reclaim his ancestors’ souls and appease the keeper of the vestibules which act as hubs.
 In each hub, there are doors you can go through that lead to each level.
 If you don’t collect these floating heads you won’t be able to advance in the game and I absolutely hate this system.
-Even with all your skills, you used to beat bosses and enemies you need to collect things.
+Even with all the skills, you used to beat bosses and enemies you need to collect things.
 I feel this is demeaning and frustrating.
 For the story, it’s forgettable and nothing special.

 The game plays quite well with Akuji jumping around, slashing, and blasting spells.
 You will use your spells more than you think in this game and there is a variety of them and each is used for different situations.
 Outside of combat, there is some minor puzzle solving and switch throwing.
 Platforming in the game is mostly fine, but the camera is sluggish to move around with the shoulder buttons so Akuji will jump off an edge or fall to his death.
 Another irritating thing is the use of lives, I mean why?
 You can hit checkpoints, which are poorly spaced, so why not just restart there?
 Why punish the player even more as if surviving and checkpoints aren’t enough?